FAQ|15 Most Frequently Asked Questions about Web ScrapingWednesday, March 9, 2022

 14. How do I extract the content from dynamic web pages?

 A dynamic website would update data frequently.
-For example, there are always new posts on Twitter.
-To scrape from such website, it is the same process as scraping other websites but you would let the scraper access the website at a certain frequency to get the updated data continuously.
+For example, you will see infinitive scrolling on Twitter.
+It serves as pagination.
+When you scroll to the bottom of the page, it will load more historical posts.
+To scrape from such a website is the same process as scraping other websites but you would let the scraper access the website at a certain frequency to get the updated data continuously.

 15. Can a web scraping tool download files from a website directly?